 Roz Henfrey MBACP (Accred).

-We bring our stories to counselling and they are important.
-Stories need to be heard.
+Covid-19 will create many stories and these testaments are important for us now and for future generations.
 Writing can be a healing instrument for our inner voice.
-And that's why I wrote my first novel, 'The Most Terrifying Thing'.
-It's a book about an autistic counsellor/psychologist.
-I can help you to write your story and find answers and a sense of well being.
+And that's why I wrote my first novel, 'The Most Terrifying Thing', about a grieving, autistic psychologist.
+I can help you to write your story and find answers and a sense of well being and accomplishment.

-My practise is in leafy Edgcumbe Park, Crowthorne, close to Wellington College.
+My practice is in Edgcumbe Park, Crowthorne, close to Wellington College.

 Training, qualifications & experience

-Other Qualifications: NLP, Hypnotherapy, EFT, CBT.
+NLP, EFT, CBT.
 Sand Tray.
 Youth & School Counselling.

 Trainer and Presenter and designer of counselling tools.